ShivanshTripathi247/abstract-text-summarizer/README.md

 Here are some screenshots demonstrating the application's functionality:

-### Screenshot 1: Starting the from Command Line Interface
+### Screenshot 1: Starting the app from Command Line Interface
 [![User Details Dialog Placeholder](./src/4.png)](./src/2.png)

 ### Screenshot 2: Input Text and Parameters